Andrzej Ziemiański: Biography

-Ziemiański is best known for his epic fantasy/sci-fi series Achaia.
-His Achaia series was deemed to be one of the most important novels in modern Polish fantasy and it was called by Science Fiction magazine a series, which started a new era.
+Andrzej Ziemiański was born in Wrocław, Poland, where he grew up and settled.
+He graduated from the Faculty of Architecture at Wroclaw University of Technology in 1983.
+Subsequently, he worked as a fellow researcher and professor in various institutions.
+In 1992, he acquired a PhD in technical sciences.
+Since 2010, the author teaches Creative Writing at the Faculty of Journalism at University of Wroclaw.

+Ziemiański started publishing short stories and novels in 1978, at first in the sci-fi genre.
+At one time, Ziemiański would also publish using a pen name Patrick Shoughnessy (Przesiadka w piekle, 1991).
+Subsequently, he withdrew from having his work published and remained silent for a decade.
+Ziemiański returned to writing at the turn of the century, quickly becaming one of the most prominent Polish writers of fantastika.
+His short stories, such as Bomba Heisenberga, Autobahn nach Poznań or Zapach szkła, would win first prize in popularity polls among readers, and two of them (Autobahn nach Poznań and Zapach szkła) won Janusz A. Zajdel Award.
+At the 2002 Sfinks Award, four various Ziemiański’s short stories won subsequently: seventh, third, second and first prize.

+During that time, the first part of Achaia (2002) trilogy was published and it quickly became a bestselling series.
+His Achaia series was deemed to be one of the most important novels in modern Polish fantasy.
+The trilogy strengthened the author's position by settling into the Polish canon of fantasy genre.
+The following Achaia volumes (as well as their continuation – Pomnik cesarzowej Achai [2012]) would top bestseller lists.
+Ziemiański's other novels were also well-received leading publishers' books rankings.
 Ziemiański fashioned a world that transgressed the border between life and fiction.
 The main protagonist of the series, Achaia, became synonymous with a certain type of female character and numerous readers identified with her.
 The novel entered Polish fantasy canon, and the author became one of the most recognizable brands in the Polish publishing market.

 His novels and short stories often top bestseller lists and popularity rankings.

 In 1997 he was one of the creators and until 2001 the first chief editor of Fahrenheit, the first Polish Internet science fiction fanzine.
 In 2004, he left the zine.